Lisa Bryan, KP News

 At the conclusion, panelists reported their findings to the board.

-“The gratifying thing for me was that the people initially opposed to using an HR firm remained involved in the process and on the panels,” said Davies.
-“Sitting on the final panels changed their minds and I’m grateful they told us, ‘No––this is the best thing we’ve done.’”
+“The gratifying thing for me was that the people initially opposed to using an HR firm remained involved in the process and on the panels,” Davies said.
+“Sitting on the final panels changed their minds and I’m grateful they told us, ‘This is the best thing we’ve done.’”

 UNDERWRITTEN BY NEWSMATCH/MIAMI FOUNDATION, THE ANGEL GUILD, ROTARY CLUB OF GIG HARBOR, ADVERTISERS, DONORS AND PEOPLE WHO SUPPORT LOCAL, INDEPENDENT NONPROFIT NEWS